andreiavrammsd/microservices-persistent-communication/README.md

 #### Response

 * Status codes
-    * 200 Only for requests with FAST_PUBLISH set to 1.
+    * 200 Only for requests with FAST_PUBLISH set to 1
     * 202 Request was accepted
-    * 400 Invalid body properties
+    * 400 Invalid request body properties
+    * 401 For authorized requests with invalid authorization hash
     * 404
     * 422 Invalid body syntax
 * Body: Json string with the following properties: